will7200/go-crypto-sync/pkg/coinbase/docs/ExchangeRatesApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiGetExchangeRateForRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiGetSellPriceRequest struct via the builder pattern

 Name | Type | Description  | Notes